jmaness/csc519-HW4-DevOps/README.md

 _Ans:_ The Netflix style green-blue deployment is a deployment strategy involving two sets of production infrastructure:
 * `green` - active infrastructure running stable code processing application requests
-* `blue` - failover infrastructure used to deploy new code which can transition to "green".
+* `blue` - failover infrastructure used to deploy new code (either the whole system or individudal services which can transition to "green".

 A canary analysis is a statistical analysis of the quality of a new code change deployed on one or a small subset of production instances.
-If the canary analysis reports a large stastistical value, then the change can more confidently deployed on more production instances.
+If the canary analysis reports a high stastistical value against baseline measures, then the change can more confidently deployed on more production instances.

 # Screencast